dmyers2004/orange-widget/readme.txt

 All options a "optional" in this example they are specifying:
 A cache of 60 minutes (of course this can be overridden by the developer in the widget code as needed) A format option of fullname the widget may have a default (and usually should) incase the designer doesn't specify the value A wkey (widget key) which is a page specific token only valid for this page request.
-This insures the page was actually requested and not simply a ajax call without the page request
+This insures the page was actually requested and not simply a ajax call without the page request this requirement is configurable

 Example 2 - using the <br> tag (which is replaced)